zeevnoiman/PhotoOrganizer/README.md

 - [X] Transform the script into a CLI.
 - [X] There will be no need to copy and paste all the path to the program.
 It will be possible to install it globally with npm.
 - [X] There will be no need to copy and paste all the path to source folder.
 Add navigation feature.
+- [ ] Errors handling and information messages.
 - [ ] Apply unit testing to all the program with **jest**

 ## Contributing